Casper-NS/P4-gCode-Compiler/README.md

 # GOAT-code compiler
-GOAT (G-code Offering Abstraction and Turtling) is a programming language that offers higher level abstraction over G-code.
+GOAT-code (G-code Offering Abstraction and Turtling) is a programming language that offers higher level abstraction over G-code.
 This project is a GOAT-code to G-code compiler.

+This compiler generates G-code that should be supported by:
+Marlin, RepRapFirmware, Repetier, Smoothie, Klipper, Prusa, MK4Duo, Sprinter, Machinekit and Redeem.

+However, it has only been tested on Marlin

 ## How to use the compiler for GOAT-code:
 Open a terminal and execude the program with two parameters.